-3. Wipe the inside of the Lid and Oven with a damp cloth or sponge.
-If any residue has scorched on the heating plate or elsewhere, wipe with a non-abrasive scrubbing pad and wipe clean.
+3. Wipe the inside of the Lid and Oven with a slightly damp cloth or sponge.
+If any residue has scorched on the heating plate or elsewhere, wipe with a non-abrasive pad and wipe clean.
 The Lid can be removed for cleaning.
 DO NOT PUT THE LID IN A DISHWASHER.

-Do not use vinegar, bleach, or harsh chemicals to clean the Breadman.®
+Do not use vinegar, bleach, or harsh chemicals to clean the Breadman. $\ensuremath{^\circ}$

-Do not soak the Bread Pan for a long period of time - this could interfere with the free working of the Drive Shaft.
+Do not soak the Bread Pan - this could interfere with the free working of the Drive Shaft.

-Be sure the Breadman® is completely cooled before storing.
+Be sure the Breadman[®] is completely cooled before storing.

-The lid is removable for easy cleaning.
+Caution The Lid is removable for easy cleaning.
 Because it contains a sensitive electronic sensor, DO NOT LEAVE IT SOAKING IN WATER.